pantheon-systems/pantheon-geolocation-shortcodes/README.md

 ```

 The package is set as a `wordpress-plugin` so it should be installed alongside other WordPress plugins in your project.

+### Install via WordPress.org

+Download the plugin from [WordPress.org](https://wordpress.org/plugins/pantheon-geolocation-shortcodes/) and upload it to your WordPress installation.
+Before activation, make sure you also have the [Pantheon WordPress Edge Integrations](https://wordpress.org/plugins/pantheon-wordpress-edge-integrations/) plugin installed.
+If it is not found, this plugin cannot activate.
 ### Install manually
 The plugin can also be installed manually like a normal plugin.
 Find the latest release on the [Releases](https://github.com/pantheon-systems/pantheon-geolocation-shortcodes/releases) page and download the ZIP file.

 Extract the contents of the ZIP file into your `wp-content/plugins` directory and upload or commit to your server.

 ### Requirements
 This plugin does _not_ install the Pantheon WordPress Edge Integrations SDK or the [Pantheon WordPress Edge Integrations plugin](https://github.com/pantheon-systems/pantheon-wordpress-edge-integrations).
 Those must be installed separately.
 While the SDK is not explicitly required as a dependency, the WordPress Edge Integrations plugin _is_ required for the Geolocation plugin to function.